Tnmae/nixOS_config/README.md

 waybar
 home-manager from nixos repository

+has nvidia graphics, ollama, docker, and ssh enabled

 to use this github repository, firstly copy your system's hardware configuration using cp /etc/nixos/hardware-configuration.nix ~/nixOS_config/